 Ingredients

-- 1 can (13.66 oz., 400mL) coconut milk separated Note 1
+- 1 (13.66-ounce) can coconut milk divided, see note 1

-- 1-1/3 cups chicken stock Note 3
+- 1-1/3 cups chicken stock see note 3

-- 2 tablespoons regular (not lite) soy sauce
+- 2 tablespoons soy sauce not reduced-sodium

-- 3 tablespoons olive oil, separated
+- 3 tablespoons olive oil divided

-- 1 pkg (12 oz.) frozen edamame
+- 1 (12-ounce) package frozen edamame

 - 1 cup frozen corn

-- 2-1/2 cups diced rotisserie chicken
+- 2-1/2 cups diced cooked chicken like rotisserie

-- 1/2 cup loosely packed cilantro
+- 1/2 cup loosely packed fresh cilantro

-- 1 tablespoon jalapeno Note 5
+- 1 tablespoon jalapeño see note 5

 Instructions

-- ENJOY: After 10 minutes, gently mix everything together and lightly fluff rice with a fork.
+- After 10 minutes, gently mix everything together and lightly fluff rice with a fork.
 Serve on plates and generously drizzle sauce over everything on individual plates.

 Recipe Notes